Cannabis is a promising new medicine for the treatment of Irritable Bowel Disease, Crohn’s and Ulcerative Colitis.

 In another short-term study, participants taking THC showed significantly improved symptoms.
 After they went off THC, symptoms returned to original levels.

 Anecdotal data and surveys of IBS patients report that cannabis effectively controls symptoms, especially abdominal pain and appetite loss.

 It should be noted that one population survey determined that patients with Crohn’s disease, specifically, had an increased risk for needing surgery when using cannabis.
 The study could not show that cannabis was the cause of needing surgery, but it is an indication that more research is needed to understand the role of cannabis in Crohn’s disease.

-Cannabis use for treating pain, inflammation, and appetite suppression has been widely studied and is generally understood to be successful.
-So, while full-scale human clinical trials on the use of cannabis for IBS have not yet been performed, patients report improved symptoms as a result of using medical Cannabis.
+Research has shown that cannabis use for treating pain and inflammation in the bowel is successful.
+Up to now, we have not performed full-scale human clinical trials on cannabis use for IBS.
+However, the field of study is promising as patients report improved symptoms as a result of using medical cannabis.
 It is worth talking to your doctor to see if cannabis can help you.

 A Choice for Patients: Die From Crohn’s, or Leave Your State

 One RxLeaf article expands on the story of one patient (called “X” in the article), forced to leave her state over cannabis.
 This segment is from RxLeaf Nurse Lydia K’s article, available in full at the link here.